vinceau/project-clippi/README.md

 [![Build Status](https://github.com/vinceau/project-clippi/workflows/build/badge.svg)](https://github.com/vinceau/project-clippi/actions?workflow=build)
 [![License](https://img.shields.io/badge/license-MIT-brightgreen)](https://github.com/vinceau/project-clippi/blob/master/LICENSE)

-Project Clippi is your portal into real-time game data.
-Detect an event → execute an action.
-Someone did a sick combo?
-Twitch clip it.
-A new game is starting?
-Change OBS scenes.
-A player died?
-Play a sound.
+Project Clippi is your must-have Slippi toolkit for tapping into real-time game data and processing replay files.
+Automatically execute actions when an in-game event occurs.
+Automatically find and curate combos for that sick combo video.
+Automatically rename all your SLP files by player, character, or stage for better organisation.
 Everything is open source and fully-customisable.
 The possibilities are endless.

 *Detect events and execute actions!*